fish-shell/fish-shell/doc_src/index.rst

 Builtin commands
 ----------------

-Many other shells have a large library of builtin commands.
-Most of these commands are also available as standalone commands, but have been implemented in the shell anyway.
-To avoid code duplication, and to avoid the confusion of subtly differing versions of the same command, fish generally only implements builtins for actions which cannot be performed by a regular command.
+Fish includes a number of commands in the shell directly.
+We call these "builtins".
+These include:

+- Builtins that manipulate the shell state - :ref:`cd <cmd-cd>` changes directory, :ref:`set <cmd-set>` sets variables
+- Builtins for dealing with data, like :ref:`string <cmd-string>` for strings and :ref:`math <cmd-math>` for numbers, :ref:`count <cmd-count>` for counting lines or arguments
+- :ref:`status <cmd-status>` for asking about the shell's status
+- :ref:`printf <cmd-printf>` and :ref:`echo <cmd-echo>` for creating output
+- :ref:`test <cmd-test>` for checking conditions
+- :ref:`argparse <cmd-argparse>` for parsing function arguments
+- :ref:`source <cmd-source>` to read a script in the current shell (so changes to variables stay) and :ref:`eval <cmd-eval>` to execute a string as script
+- :ref:`random <cmd-random>` to get random numbers or pick a random element from a list

+For a list of all builtins, use ``builtin -n``.

 For a list of all builtins, functions and commands shipped with fish, see the :ref:`list of commands <Commands>`.
-The documentation is also available by using the ``--help`` switch of the command.
+The documentation is also available by using the ``--help`` switch.

 .. _identifiers: